ksaluja15/galada/_posts/EfficientNet/2021-1-18-efficientNet.markdown

 answer two key questions:
 * What should be the best base network
 * How to scale the base network(a) in an efficient manner

+EfficientNet enables us to effectively control the compute used(FLOPs) by a network Vs accuracy.
+Moreover, it allows for fast inference on embedded devices.

 ## Finding the best base network